EdoardoChidichimo/EthnographyCoding/README.md

 Can large language models (LLMs) can perform ethnographic feature extraction at a level comparable to human coders?
 Advanced NLP techniques are combined with transformer-based embeddings and multiple LLM APIs (e.g., GPT-4, Claude-2, Mistral-7B) to annotate sociocultural features in ethnographic texts.

+## Considerations:
+- How is the source data structured? (e.g., by rituals/religions) and how do the ethnographic texts map (e.g., one ethnography covering multiple rituals)?
+- Ethnographies may talk about _other_ rituals which may confuse the LLMs.
+- How will we pass ethnographic texts through (LLM context window not large enough for single file)?:
+  - Pass through paragraph/section/chapter (sizes vary)
+  - Latent Dirichlet Allocation (LDA)
+  - Transformer-based embeddings and KMeans clustering
+- Test across multiple LLMs
+- Inter-reliability score comparison per ritual or across all rituals?
+(Could do both: Aggregated and per-ritual metrics)

 ## Project Structure

 - **main.py**